-Power to declare warehousing port.
-14. The [Director-General of Customs]1 may from time to time declare, by notification in the Gazette, that any customsport shall be a warehousing port for the purposes of this Act.
+14. The [Director-General of Customs]1 may from time to time declare, by notification in the Gazette, that any customs-port shall be a warehousing port for the purposes of this Act.

-Power to appoint public warehouses.
+Power to declare warehousing ports.

-15. At any warehousing port the [Director-General of Customs] may, from time to time, appoint public warehouses wherein dutiable goods may be deposited without payment of duty on the first importation thereof.
+15. At any warehousing port, the [Director-General of Customs]1 may, from time to time, appoint [public customs warehouses]2 wherein dutiable goods may be deposited without payment of duty on the first importation thereof.